andreig/andreig.github.io/index.md

 **BlueMatrix**
-Almost 14 years and counting...
+Almost 15 years and counting...
 [www.bluematrix.com](https://www.bluematrix.com)

 **Chief Technology Officer**
-May 2020 - Present
+May 2020 - Aug 2024

+> - Played a key role in facilitating a successful private equity investment.
+ThomaBravo <-> BlueMatrix.
 > - Help create and refine road-maps across the company with product & business counterparts.
-> - Foster a culture of documentation and knowledge sharing across the organization.
+> - Foster a culture knowledge sharing across the organization.
+> - Led the effort for accomplishing *encryption at rest* for databases and filesystems.
+> - Bootstrapped Bluematrix's Agile transformation
+> - Cloud transition take-off 🛫 🌤️
 > - Managed the pandemic response in the work environment, seamless shifting the departments
 > from in-office to fully remote.
-> - Led the effort for accomplishing *encryption at rest* for databases and filesystems.
-> - Bootstrapped Bluematrix's Agile transformation
-> - Cloud journey take-off 🛫 🌤️

 **Director Of Engineering**